Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 If the ‘Email Address’ field has been partly filled in with half the email address and you click the ‘Submit’ Button then another message comes up ’Please enter a part following ‘@‘, ‘___@‘ is incomplete’.

-**Bug**: The form goes to the top of the page and the form clears when the ‘Full Name’ and ‘Email Address’ fields are filled, even without the ‘Message’ field being filled.
+- **Bug**: The form goes to the top of the page and the form clears when the ‘Full Name’ and ‘Email Address’ fields are filled, even without the ‘Message’ field being filled.

+- **Bug**: When the form is filled correctly and the 'Submit' button is clicked the form goes to the top of the page and the form clears.

 When you click the ‘Submit’ button it goes a darker green and stays that colour until you click on another part of the screen.

 The horizontal divider and social links are centred at the bottom of the page.
 The social media links are equally spaced and in a row.
 All links opens up a new tab to the external website.

-## Contact.html in iPhone X, 6, 7, 8 view.
+## [Contact.html](https://karzuin.github.io/First-milestone-project/contact.html) in iPhone X, 5, 6, 7, 8 view.

 In mobile phone mode, the navigation menu bar on the top is fixed and the burger icon appears.
 When clicked the drop down menu appears with the ‘Home’, ‘More Resources’ and ‘Contact Us’, when you click on them the font colour goes a dark grey and then goes back to the original light grey.

-**Bug**: When you scroll up the top part of the burger icon is hidden on the navigation bar but still clickable.
+- **Bug**: When you scroll up the top part of the burger icon is hidden on the navigation bar but still clickable.
 For the top margin to appear user has to scroll down.

 The hero image displays the full width of the browser with no distortions just trimmed on either side of the image.
 The main heading ‘Greener Homes’ and sub-headings ‘Let’s Get In Touch’, the content the horizontal dividers are centred on the page.
 The fonts have decreased in size to adjust to the smaller size and looks in proportion to each other.